BrainPayEco/HorlaBrainpay/README.md

 ## Hi there 👋
+An open source framework for building AI-powered apps with familiar code-centric patterns.
+Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
+Genkit works with various models and platforms
 <!--
 **Horlabrainmoore/Horlabrainmoore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.